malothebault/trivia/README.md

 ```

 ## 🚧 Disclaimer
-This is my first GTK app and I am not a professional dev by any kin.
+This is my first GTK app and I am not a professional dev by any kind.
 If there is something wrong with the code or the app, please let me know opening an issue or a pull request.
 Thank you!